ffrouin/docker/README.md

-# Docker on Ubuntu 14.04 LTS systems
+# Docker running Ubuntu LTS systems in containers
 Docker GNU/Linux contribs

 ## Shipyard
 A tool to help with shipyard deployment, especially with TLS/SSL.

+## ffrouin/system-16.04
+Based image for any application server running Ubuntu 16.04 LTS

+## ffrouin/lamp-16.04
+Based image for any LAMP application server running Ubuntu 16.04 LTS

 ## phusion/basedimage 0.9.19 linked to branch 14.04 of Ubuntu
 A very good image to start unix server containers